- The disease

-Due to the prolonged risk of secondary cases in household settings, even following provision of clearance antibiotics, vaccination with an appropriate vaccine is indicated for unimmunised household and other higher risk contacts of cases of IMD and meningococcal conjunctivitis confirmed to be caused by serogroup C, A, W135 or Y.
+In addition to clearance antibiotics, vaccination with an appropriate vaccine is indicated for unimmunised household-like contacts of cases of IMD and meningococcal conjunctivitis confirmed to be caused by serogroup C, A, W or Y.

-Provide information to the network of contacts (or to the responsible guardians of in the network) about the disease and how it is spread.
-A factsheet, appropriate to the cultural and literacy needs of recipients, should be provided (refer to example at Appendix 2).
+Following confirmation of IMD, provide information to the network of contacts (or to the responsible guardians of children in the network) about the disease and how it is spread.
+For lower-risk contacts, information should be provided as soon as possible and by no later than the end of the next business day.
+A fact sheet, appropriate to the cultural and literacy needs of recipients, should be provided (refer to example at Appendix 2: Meningococcal disease: Information for the public).
 This information should include the message that contacts, or anyone close to them, who develop symptoms consistent with meningococcal disease, should seek urgent medical attention.

 Isolation and restriction